-RadCity Plus: Integrated Rack/Fenders and headlight with brake light; backlit LCD display; heavy-duty aluminum kickstand
+RadCity Plus (see the RadCity 5 plus review): Integrated Rack/Fenders and headlight with brake light; backlit LCD display; heavy-duty aluminum kickstand

 Both e-bikes include integrated racks and fenders.
 The RadCity also comes with a backlit LCD with unique control options.
 For example, you can manually overrun the top speed limit on this e-bike to reach max speed.
 So, overall, the RadCity electric bike has the edge when it comes to accessories (but keep in mind that you are paying for these within the higher purchase price).

 As you can see, both e-bike models are around the same price range.
 However, you can also get the less expensive 500 Series for around $300 dollars less without rack and fenders, as compared to the 700 Series, which is why the Ride1Up brand is considered a more affordable option.

 Further, you may be able to get an earlier RadCity model starting at around $1599.